Business Plan

 |---|---|---|

-| 45% | R&D and Clinical Readiness | IND-enabling studies for Fabry, manufacturing scale-up at University of Utah (Indiana Vector Production Facility for GMP vector), CMC validation. |
+| 45% | R&D and Clinical Readiness | IND-enabling studies for Fabry, manufacturing scale-up at University of Utah Health with DCC and CelReGen, CMC validation. |

-| 30% | Clinical Operations | Regulatory filings with FDA and Health Canada, site initiation, initial patient recruitment for U.S. Phase 2 trial.
-Ozmosis Inc (Toronto) contracted as CRO. |
+| 30% | Clinical Operations | Regulatory filings with FDA, site initiation at University of Utah Health, initial patient recruitment for U.S. Phase 1/2 fast-track trial. |

 | 15% | Intellectual Property and Legal | Filing of expansion patents for Pompe and Gaucher; finalizing exclusive licensing. |